 "University Archives, Rare Book & Manuscript Library, Columbia University in the City of New York".

-If there is a known photographer associated with an image you wish to publish we recommend crediting the photographer as well as our repository.
+If there is a known photographer or artist associated with an image you wish to publish we recommend attribution as good scholarly practice.

 If you are citing a specific document, please use the following citation format: